 This provision should be used for most sponsors where the estimated value of the work exceeds \$25,000 or the project will last longer than 90 days.
 If a small business is unable to meet the 90-day requirement, a shorter time period may be negotiated with the sponsor.

-The above article must be selected, or an alternate article approved by DOE, if one of the following six situations exist.
+The above article must be selected, unless one of the following six situations exists.
+If one of the six situations described below exists, an alternative Article must be prepared and approved by DOE.

 The six situations are all consistent with current DOE policy on requiring advance payments, as delineated in the Department of Energy Accounting Handbook issued October 17, 1995.
-The Handbook replaced DOE Orders 2200.4-2200.10.
+The Handbook replaced DOE Orders 2200.4 through 2200.10.

-- 1: If a small business is unable to meet the 90-day requirement, a shorter time period may be negotiated with the sponsor.
+- 1. If a small business is unable to meet the 90-day requirement, a shorter time period may be negotiated with the sponsor.
 [This shorter period should be inserted in the required language.
-If the contractor negotiates a shorter time than the 90-day requirement, the advance provided must ensure that DOE funds are not at risk during performance of the work described in the agreement.] - 2: If the contractor performing the work provides the advance funding from award/management fees, royalties, or other corporate funds.
-[The contractor performing the work may elect to provide the advance funding from award/management fees, royalties, or other corporate funds or other non-appropriated funds.
-If this option is chosen, the contractor must provide sufficient funding to ensure DOE funds are not used.] - 3: When deliveries are from stock-on-hand and will not require the use of current budget resources except to replace the stock.
-[This option may be used if the proposed agreement does not require expenditure of either DOE or contractor resources.]

-4: When delivery of items or services is without an advance, if permitted by specific law.
+If the contractor negotiates a shorter time than the 90-day requirement, the advance provided must ensure that DOE funds are not at risk during performance of the work described in the agreement.] - 2.
+If the contractor performing the work provides the advance funding from award/management fees, royalties, or other corporate funds.
+[The contractor performing the work may elect to provide the advance funding from award/management fees, royalties, or other corporate funds or other non appropriated funds.
+If this option is chosen, the contractor must provide sufficient funding to ensure DOE funds are not used.] - 3.
+When deliveries are from stock-on-hand and will not require the use of current budget resources except to replace the stock.
+[This option may be used if the proposed agreement does not require expenditure of either DOE or contractor resources.] - 4.
+When delivery of items or services is without an advance, if permitted by specific law.
 This covers reimbursable work deliveries without advance payment as directed by specific laws or executive orders.
 An example is the detail of employees to states and political subdivisions according to 5 U.S.C.
 3373 and the detail of employees to international organizations according to 5 U.S.C.
-3343.

-- 7: The sponsor establishes an irrevocable trust or escrow account [as the budgetary resource].
+3343. - 5.
+The sponsor establishes an irrevocable trust or escrow account [as the budgetary resource].
 The balance in the account must be maintained at a level equivalent to approximately a 90-day advance of funds during the life of this agreement.
-Accrued costs and commitments of the sponsor shall not exceed the balance in the trust or escrow account plus the payments received from the sponsor.
-[This provision may be used where it is not feasible for certain sponsors to provide a cash advance under the provisions of Option 1 above.
-This should be used only for a small or disadvantaged business not in a position to lose interest on advanced funds for an extended period of time.] - 6: In specific circumstances when an advance cannot be obtained from state and local governments whose laws prohibit the payment of advances for reimbursable work.
-In these cases use of the Cost of Work for Others Program under the Departmental Administration Appropriation.
+Accrued costs and commitments of the sponsor must not exceed the balance in the trust or escrow account plus the payments received from the sponsor.
+[This provision may be used where it is not feasible for certain sponsors to provide a cash advance under the provisions of Option 1 .
+This should be used only for a small or disadvantaged business not in a position to lose interest on advanced funds for an extended period of time.]

+6. When an advance cannot be obtained from State and local governments whose laws prohibit the payment of advances for reimbursable work, the Cost of Work for Others Program under the Departmental Administration Appropriation may be used.

-Article V. SOURCE OF FUNDS
+ARTICLE V. SOURCE OF FUNDS

-The Sponsor hereby warrants and represents that, if the funding it brings to this Agreement has been secured through other agreements, such other agreements do not have any terms and conditions (including intellectual property) that conflict with the terms of this Agreement.
+The Sponsor hereby warrants and represents that, if the funding it brings to this Agreement has been secured through other agreements or is being secured through existing international agreements, such other agreements do not have any terms and conditions (including intellectual property) that conflict with the terms of this Agreement.
+If the Work for Others Agreement entered into conflicts with existing International Agreements, the International Agreement terms and conditions will take precedence.

-Article VI.
+ARTICLE VI.
 PROPERTY